gcallah/Economics/Tariffs/tariffs2.md

-# Blinded by Their Model
+# Blinded by Their Models

 Imagine that an acquaintance has committed some offense, grievous enough that you are wondering whether you need to give him "a good punch in the nose."
 You consult your friend, hoping for guidance as to whether honor demands such an extreme response.
-But your friend is a physicist, any answer is you by outlining a kinetic model that describes the result of the impact of your fist on your acquaintances nose.
-Most people would recognize that your friend is guilty of giving you an irrelevant response, and that he is mistaken your practical question for a theoretical problem he might deal with in his lab.
-However, if the theoretician calls himself a "social scientist," instead of a physicist, many people can be taken in by the offering of an abstract model when wht was needed was prudential reasoning.
+But your friend is a physicist, and he answers you by outlining a kinetic model that describes the result of the impact of your fist on your acquaintances nose, given the masses and velocities involved.
+Most people would recognize that your friend is guilty of giving you an irrelevant response, and that he has mistaken your practical question for a theoretical problem he might deal with in his lab.
+However, if the theoretician calls himself a "social scientist," instead of a physicist, many people can be taken in by the offering of an abstract model when what is needed was prudential reasoning.

-As was widely publicized, [over 1500 economists](https://reason.com/2025/04/24/over-1500-economists-agree-trumps-tariffs-are-terrible/) signed a letter contending that Trump's tariffs are "terrible" (as *Reason* characterized the contents of the letter).
+For example, as was widely publicized, [over 1500 economists](https://reason.com/2025/04/24/over-1500-economists-agree-trumps-tariffs-are-terrible/) signed a letter contending that Trump's tariffs are "terrible" (as *Reason* characterized the contents of the letter).
 Well, surely that's that: who would know more about the impact of tariffs than economists?

-But that belief rests on a mistaken idea, that expertise at theoretical economic science makes its possessor equally an expert at the practical matter of determining good political decisions, at least so long as they involve business matters or wealth.
+But that belief rests on a mistaken idea, that expertise at theoretical economic science makes its possessor equally an expert at the practical matter of determining good political decisions, at least so long as they involve matters such as business, income, or employment.
 In other words, it is yet another example of the [rationalism in politics](https://fee.org/articles/michael-oakeshott-on-rationalism-in-politics/) so ably critiqued by Michael Oakeshott.